 He was under oath, sworn to tell the truth.

-Uh so you know, these are all potential crimes, and you know, uh there should be more than a dozen people indicted by a grand jury.
+And, you know, there should be more than a dozen people indicted by a grand jury.

 And I'm optimistic that it will happen.

-Now, I watch uh like with Rod Rosenstein, on the one end he's saying they should have done it, they should have done it, they should have done it, but then I did it, but knowing now I wouldn't have done it.
+Now, I watch, like with Rod Rosenstein, on the one hand, he's saying they should have done it.

 Yeah, that we didn't find anything.

-What did Struck say?
+What did Strzzok say?

-There's no there.
+There's no there there.

-Then the subsource saying, Yeah, none of this is true.
+Then the sub-source saying, yeah, none of this is true.

-We talked about this in a bar, nobody really believed that there were hookers urinating in Donald Trump's bet at Moscow, but yet that was even leaked, you know, to conspiracy theorist David Korn and Michael Izikov before the election.
+Nobody really believed that there were hookers urinating in Donald Trump's bet at Moscow, but yet that was even leaked to conspiracy theorists David Korn and Michael Izikoff before the election.

 I mean, we got a lot here, John.

-Yeah, and one of the patterns that I think keeps showing up in this evidence, and I think is now become a focal point of the Justice Department investigation, is every time the investigation hit a roadblock, the evidence disappeared, it reversed, they found out their theory was wrong.
+Yeah, and one of the patterns that I think keeps showing up in this evidence, and I think has now become a focal point of the Justice Department investigation, is every time the investigation hit a roadblock, the evidence disappeared, it reversed, they found out their theory was wrong.

 Instead of shutting down, there was a strategic leak to the media to keep the theory going, to keep the narrative going.